piecioshka/training-implement-task-manager/README.md

 ### 3. **Implement** :construction:

-Open the `src/task-manager.js` file in the editor.<br/>
+* Open the `src/task-manager.js` file in the editor
-Write that code which cover each of test cases.
+* Write that code which cover each of test cases
+* The mission is complete when **all unit tests are passing** :tada:

 :warning: **You must cover all unit tests** :warning:

-The mission is complete when **all unit tests are passing** :tada:

 ## License